You know foodporn? When your brain says, I want to eat that right now?

 So in a nutshell the foodporn formula is:

 main food + colour + shape + texture + flavour + highlighter of an ingredient + wow-effect.

 Here with this raspberry banana cake, the fresh raspberries would already tick all the boxes!

-But the powdered sugar, the creamy white chocolate, the beige toasted almonds and the brown cake create a subtle colour scheme that makes the pink raspberries really pop.
-And they also add textures, shapes and flavours.
+But the powdered sugar, the creamy white chocolate, the beige toasted almonds and the brown cake create a monochromatic colour scheme that makes the pink raspberries pop even more.
+And they also add more textures, shapes and flavours.

 And if you’re on team more-is-more, instead of the almonds you can add banana flowers, grated orange peel and dried rose petals, hereby creating a much broader colour scheme, more different shapes and textures and a taste explosion.

 See how the colour of the plate blends into the colour scheme as well, compared to the black board I used for the almond version?
 The style, color and size of a bowl or plate can make a huge difference to the presentation too.
 I sometimes try several ones before I find the right one.

 Don’ t you also find that the grey-greenish bowls make the rocket salad pop and garnish the beige ravioli very elegantly?